 Solid Waste Recycling Update

 Together with ACES, the District promotes the collection of recyclable materials in the Valley to help comply with the current State mandate of 50% of all waste to be recycled, and to prepare for a law that requires California to divert (recycle) 75% of its waste by January 1, 2020.
 The District provides three blue recycling bins that are located at the main disposal site, next to the Wastewater Treatment Plant on Loop Road.
 Recyclable items are sorted at the ACES Waste Transfer Station in Ione, CA.

-Aluminum cans, clean foil and containers
+- Aluminum cans, clean foil and containers

-Clean cardboard (flatten boxes or cut to 2’x2’ squares)
+- Clean cardboard (flatten boxes or cut to 2’x2’ squares)

-Glass bottles, jars and containers (remove lids)
+- Glass bottles, jars and containers (remove lids)

-Clean paper, bags catalogs, cereal, cracker or shoe boxes, computer paper, construction paper, paper egg cartons, envelopes, junk mail, magazines, telephone books, white paper
+- Clean paper, bags catalogs, cereal, cracker or shoe boxes, computer paper, construction paper, paper egg cartons, envelopes, junk mail, magazines, telephone books, white paper

-Plastic bottles, jugs and jars
+- Plastic bottles, jugs and jars

-Tin and steel cans
+- Tin and steel cans

 Unacceptable Recycling Items:

-No hazardous waste (antifreeze, motor oil, paint, etc.)
+- Hazardous waste (antifreeze, motor oil, paint, etc.)

-No dirty aluminum foil
+- Dirty aluminum foil

-No mirrors, light bulbs, drinking glasses, Pyrex, dishes, safety or auto glass
+- Mirrors, light bulbs, drinking glasses, Pyrex, dishes, safety or auto glass

-No food or moisture contaminated paper such as paper plates, cups, napkins, paper towels or tissues
+- Food or moisture contaminated paper such as paper plates, cups, napkins, paper towels or tissues

-No Styrofoam cups, waxed milk cartons, food trays packaging or packing materials
+- Styrofoam cups, waxed milk cartons, food trays packaging or packing materials

-No plastic bags, plastic wrap, hoses, toys, plastic plates, cups or straws
+- Plastic bags, plastic wrap, hoses, toys, plastic plates, cups or straws

-Thanks for supporting this effort and if you should have any questions, please contact the District at (209)258-4444.
+Thanks for supporting this effort and if you should have any questions, please contact the District at 209-258-4444.